9 ways to keep kids active on a budget

 If you volunteer to coach your child’s team, you can reap many benefits.
 Spending quality time together, getting to know teammates and families better.
 But wait!
 Some programs also waive registration fees for volunteer coaches’ families, making this sport…FREE!

 It is easy to fall into a “programming trap.”
 We may feel we should enroll our children in various programs without even considering alternatives.

 Some active options that don’t involve paying registration fees

 - Skate together at an outdoor rink

 - In winter, shovel snow or go tobogganing together

 - Regularly discover new parks

 Churches can also be resources for economical programs.
-Our favourite soccer option is based out of a nearby church.
-It costs $60 for the entire week, and includes a team jersey and amazing volunteer coaches.
+Our favorite soccer option is based out of a nearby church.
+It costs $60 for the entire week and includes a team jersey and amazing volunteer coaches.
 Not-for-profit camps like this can do a lot to help you stretch your fitness dollars.

 Do you have friends or family asking for gift ideas for your child?
 Suggest a contribution towards your son or daughter’s sports registration fee.